 Three other Christians accompanied Stockwell, including Joseph Toy, Jr. of Open Air Campaigners.

-“We were having a great night lifting up Jesus on South Street, with many tracts going out and Mike Stockwell was declaring God’s word,” Toy said, who has been involved in public ministry since 1984.
+“We were having a great night lifting up Jesus on South Street, with many tracts going out and Mike Stockwell was declaring God’s word,” Toy, who has been involved in public ministry since 1984, told Christian News Network.